Taking a break

 - talk with your academic chair

 - explore our learning and study resources to improve your study skills

 - speak with a professional counsellor at the Counselling Service about any personal difficulties you may be experiencing

-- get in touch with the Equity and Social Inclusion Office for additional support or access to disability services
+- get in touch with the Access and Inclusion Office for additional support or to speak to an Accessibility Advisor

 - email one of the student engagement advisors at email@example.com